Journey aftercare

 Take care of your body.
 Leave your mind, get into your body, sweat it out and release.

 • Join a yoga class.
 Yoga and meditation are just so good for the body and the mind.
-If you prefer to do yoga in the comfort of your home, there are loads of great free online offerings, like Yoga with Adrienne.
+If you prefer to do yoga in the comfort of your home, there are loads of great free online offerings, like Yoga with Kassandra or Yoga with Adrienne.

 • Join a dance class!
 Or find ecstatic dance events in your area to move your body.
 Highly recommended.